Bold new ways to give donors what they want

 Why am I hosting this session?
 Because I found myself reflecting in a keynote speech in March about my fears that nothing, not even GDPR would ultimately make a huge difference to how we fundraise.
 So this is my first commitment to the sector that as a faculty member I will teach how to build trust, not just business as usual.
-If you want to be a part of this and push your organisation’s thinking with the next curve then join me on 1st August in London.
+If you want to be a part of this and push your organisation’s thinking with the next curve then join me on a course in London.

 Kim van Niekerk, IoF Academy trainer and lecturer